30bySixty/ruby-water-retention/README.md

 Output: `0`

-Note: The configuration holds 0 units of water because water would fall out the bocodeom.
+Note: The configuration holds 0 units of water because water would fall out with no bottom.

-Let's make the problem a licodele more interesting with "magic squares."
+Let's make the problem a little more interesting with "magic squares."

 Input: `2 0 0 3 0 4`